cunnie/cunnie.github.io/content/post/ethereum_validator.md

 - **Checked** DHCP Autoconfigure IPv4.
-I'm a big fan of using DHCP over statically-configured IPv4 addresses; if you've ever had to re-IP a large network, and I've had to do that at least twice, the ease of editing a single file vastly outweighs the challenge of logging into dozens of different devices and re-configuring manually.
+I'm a big fan of using DHCP over statically-configured IPv4 addresses; if you've ever had to re-IP a large network, and I've had to do that at least twice, the ease of editing a single file (`dhcpd.conf`) vastly outweighs the challenge of logging into dozens of different devices and re-configuring manually.
-- vnet_default_interface: **vlan2**.
-We chose VLAN 2, which is our guest
+- vnet_default_interface: **ix1**.
+We chose our second 10Gbe ethernet
-  network.
-Our validator has an open inbound port (30303) from the internet, which increases the chance of it being compromised.
-If it becomes compromised, we want to limit the blast radius, so we put it on the guest network so that it can't easily be used as a launchpad to attach my machines on my main network.
+  interface, which we weren't using for anything.
+Note, we wanted to place this jail on the guest network, but there were awful performance problems (98% decline in bandwidth).
+See [References](#not-able-to-use-the-guest-network) for more info.
 - **Checked** Autoconfigure IPv6.
 I'm an IPv6 fanboy.
 And the guest network has one of the 8 IPv6 /64 networks that Comcast has delegated to me (`2601:646:100:69f3::/64`).